 Once you’ve made your posts live you need to you, need to promote it, so having some form of publishing schedule on social media is required as well.

 You probably want to update your Facebook and Twitter feeds three times a week or so, to begin with, and a rough figure for that would be £50 per week if you are not going to do it yourself.

-In total then we have a budget of around £500 per month to get started with the bare bones of content marketing.
-A spend of around £2,000 - £4,000 per month would be a reasonable figure to budget for once you grasp the nettle and commit to producing content on a regular basis.
+In total, then we have a budget of around £500 per month to get started with the bare bones of content marketing.
+A spend of around £2,000 - £4,000 per month would be a reasonable figure to budget for once you grasp the nettle and commit to producing content regularly.